-The NASA/IPAC Teacher Archive Research Program (NITARP) gets teachers involved in authentic astronomical research.
-We partner small groups of educators with a mentor professional astronomer for an original research project using NASA's vast archives of data from space- and ground-based telescopes.
-In exchange, we ask teachers to leverage this experience via providing professional development for their colleagues in their local school districts.
-It involves several trips to collaborate with scientists and present the research results, all of which are paid for by the program.
+The NASA/IPAC Teacher Archive Research Program (NITARP) gets educators involved in authentic astronomical research.
+We partner small groups of educators with a mentor professional astronomer for a year-long original research project using NASA's vast archives of astronomical data from space- and ground-based telescopes.
+In exchange, we ask educators to leverage this experience by providing professional development for their colleagues in their local school districts.
+It involves several trips for educator participants and their students to collaborate with scientists and present the research results, all of which are paid for by the program.